BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    In PalmettoBUG, a ‘project’ typically refers to an imaging-based experiment that is processed all within in a single computer directory.
-As in, a replicate whose *image processing*, *segmentation*, *analysis*, etc. occurred in a separate folder would be a separate “project”, despite only being a replicate.
+As in, a replicate of a data analysis in PalmettoBUG whose *image processing*, *segmentation*, *analysis*, etc. occurred in an entirely separate folder from the original would be a separate “project”, despite only being a replicate.

 Region Measurement